Pot Noodle: Production

 Pot Noodles are manufactured in Croespenmaen, near Crumlin, Caerphilly, Wales, which became the topic of an advertising campaign of 2006, showing fictitious Pot Noodle mines in Wales.
 The factory typically produces 175 million pots annually.

 Around 2006, Pot Noodle's recipe was changed to make the product healthier.
 This mostly involved cutting down on the amount of salt in the product.
 A "GTi" variant, prepared in a microwave instead of adding boiling water, was introduced at the end of the 2000s and was the first Pot Noodle to contain real meat.
 In 2007, 2014, and 2023, the brand changed their logo.

 Pot Noodle has often given promotional gifts away, including a 'horn' and a 'spinning fork.'
 During the 2008 Edinburgh Festival Fringe, Unilever sponsored a musical directed by David Sant, and created by advertising agency Mother, set in a Pot Noodle factory.

 As part of a sustainability commitment by Pot Noodle's parent company, Unilever, half of the Pot Noodle range and roughly 80% of the most popular flavours will switch to paper pots rather than plastic pots.

-Flavours

-Currently produced flavours

-There are four current product lines: Pot Noodles, Pot Noodle Fusions, Lost The Pot Noodles and Pot Pasta.

-Some flavours have been discontinued and then reintroduced later.